MaterializeInc/materialize/doc/user/content/sql/create-source/kinesis.md

 ## Known limitations

+##### Resharding

-- **Resharding:** adjusting the number of shards in the source stream is not supported {{% gh 8776 %}}.
+Adjusting the number of shards in the source stream is not supported {{% gh 8776 %}}.
 If you reshard the stream, you'll need to drop and recreate the source.

 ## Related pages